oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 1. In your Okta dashboard, go to **Applications** -> **Applications**, then click the **Create App Integration** button.
 For this setup we will select **SWA - Secure Web Authentication**.
 Click **Next**.
 2. You can put whatever you'd like for the **App Name** and **App Login Page URL**, as we will just be loking at the SCIM functionality and not the SWA aspect of this app.
 Click **Finish**.
 3. In the **General** tab of the app, click **Edit** and toggle Provisioning from **None** to **SCIM**.
 Click **Save**.
 4. Your app should now have a **Provisioning** tab.
-Tab over to it and fill out the integration settings like the below image.
+Tab over to it and fill out the integration settings to match those in the image below.
 Make the Authorization header **123456789**.
 You can change this later in the SCIM flask app.

     {% img blog/flask-scim-server/scim_4.png alt:"AIW SCIM Settings Image" width:"800" %}{: .center-image }